stefanjenkner/ec2-gaming-sunshine/README.md

 # EC2 Gaming on Linux

-Powered by Ubuntu 22.04 and [Sunshine] on
+Cloud Gaming powered by Ubuntu Linux and [Sunshine] running on EC2 Spot Instances, tested with

+ * EC2 g4dn instances using NVIDIA gaming driver
-EC2 g4dn.xlarge Spot instances using NVIDIA gaming driver
+ * EC2 g5 instances using NVIDIA gaming driver

 ## Features

 Current features:

- * EC2 launch templates with [cloud-init] config
+ * Launch templates for both Spot and On-Demand EC2 instances
+ * Minimalistic Ubuntu Linux 22.04 with [Sunshine], [Steam] and [Lutris] preinstalled
  * VPC with public subnet and security groups to restrict access by IP
- * S3 bucket for fast backup/restore of your Steam Library to/from instance storage using [restic]
+ * S3 bucket for fast backup/restore of the Steam Library to/from instance storage using [restic]

 ## How-to